Thie1e/cutpointr/README.md

 Since no metric is returned, `Sum_Sens_Spec`, the sum of sensitivity and specificity, is returned as the extra metric column in addition to accuracy, sensitivity and specificity.

-Some `method` functions that make use of the additional arguments (that are captured by `...` in `mean_cut`) are already included in **cutpointr**, see the list at the top.
+Some `method` functions that make use of the additional arguments (that are captured by `...` in `mean_cut`) are already included in cutpointr, see the list at the top.
 Since these functions are arguments to `cutpointr` their code can be accessed by simply typing their name, e.g.:

 ``` r
 oc_youden_normal